AccessibilityResearch/MapAccessibilityProjectLitReview/README.md

 If you have both [Docker](https://www.docker.com) and [GNU make](https://www.gnu.org/software/make/manual/make.html) installed:

-Within the literature-review directory, run:
+In your terminal, `cd` into the literature-review directory and run:

 ```bash
 make build